Humanizing and Culturally Affirming Teacher Preparation Program (HCAT) Summer Institute

-June 23–25, 2026 | University of Arizona | Hybrid Event
+June 23–25, 2026 | University of Arizona | Free Hybrid Event

 What is the HCAT Summer Institute?

-The HCAT Induction: Summer Institute is a multistranded, cross-disciplinary three-day professional learning event that brings together recent M.Ed. graduates, current teacher-candidates, and secondary educators.
+The HCAT Summer Institute is a multistranded, cross-disciplinary three-day professional learning event that brings together recent M.Ed. graduates, current teacher-candidates, and secondary educators.

 “The institute is designed to support participants through workshops and keynote sessions that center humanizing education, culturally responsive and sustaining practices, ethnic studies, and equity-driven instruction.”